 Prestige and Unity

-The success of your Dynasty will be seen as prestige and unity.
-When members build related skills or take ideal related actions, prestige builds.
-TThere are also conflicting skills and activities tat will reduce a Dynasty's prestige.
-Some Houses will see this as very important, while other Houses might pay less attention and notsee it as critical if prestige goes low periodically.
+The success of a Dynasty will be seen as prestige and unity.
+When members build related skills or take ideal related actions, prestige will build.
+Focusing on conflicting skills and activities will reduce a Dynasty's prestige.
+Some Houses will see this as very important, while other Houses might pay less attention and not see it as critical if prestige goes low periodically.

 Unity is another measure, affecting how well members of the Dynasty go together.
-With strong relations this should be quite easy, but you never know when a new conflict arises.
-Head of Dynasty will react most to changes in prestige, and Head's actions will also have the greater impact on the status of the Dynasty.
+With strong relations this should be quite easy, but you never know when a new conflict arises, especially between members of different households.
+Head of Dynasty will be most affected by changes in prestige, and Head's actions will also have the greater impact on the status of the Dynasty.
+Outcasts will have less impact on prestige, so perhaps it will be needed to outcast a member in order to reduce that member's impact on prestige and unity?

-Be aware that adjusting skills or Ideal for a working Dynasty might trigger conflicts within the family, so we recommend picking just your old focus skill and the Value for now, and add more later.
+Be aware that adjusting skills or ideals for a working Dynasty might trigger conflicts within the family, so we recommend picking just your old focus Skill and the first Ideal for now, and add more later as you learn what will benefit the members of your dynasty.

 For Mazaloom, Snorthia and Sea these adjustments will take effect from Spring of Year 235.
-All our Houses are listed here, some of them with their new Crest, already..
+All our Houses are listed here, some of them with their new Crest, already.
+Skills and Ideals will be added later.

 No comments: